-- The measurement of the financial risk exposure attributable to the energy sector of an investment portfolio and the environmental impact from investments in this sector should be performed and disclosed with the level of transparency afforded by current data availability and where relevant, disclosure of assumptions made. - 2 ESG factors are increasingly important in investment decision-making.
-Asset managers need to have a clear understanding of the ESG performance of the companies in which they invest to ensure that they are meeting their investment objectives and fulfilling their fiduciary responsibilities.
+- The measurement of the financial risk exposure attributable to the energy sector of an investment portfolio and the environmental impact from investments in this sector availability and where relevant, disclosure of assumptions made. - ESG factors are increasingly important in investment decision-making.
+Asset managers need to have a clear understanding of the ESG performance of the companies in which fiduciary responsibilities.